 Supplementary Information.
-This part of the annual report includes optional financial information such as budgetary comparison schedules, details to budgetary comparison schedules and property tax transactions schedule.
+This part of the annual report includes optional financial information such as budgetary comparison schedules and details to budgetary comparison schedules.
 This other supplemental financial information is provided to address certain specific needs of various users of the District's annual report.